spsforks/SCons-scons-wiki/ToolchainRevamp-Design.md

 ## Toolchain Design

-A [SimpleToolchain](SimpleToolchain) is a list of Tools, all of which must exist for the toolchain to be allowed to be used.
-(A simple Tool can be used anywhere a [SimpleToolchain](SimpleToolchain) is found.)
-A Toolchain is either a [SimpleToolchain](SimpleToolchain), or an OR-list of Toolchains, in which case each toolchain is tried in order and the first one to succeed is used.
+A `SimpleToolchain` is a list of Tools, all of which must exist for the toolchain to be allowed to be used.
+(A simple Tool can be used anywhere a `SimpleToolchain` is found.)
+A Toolchain is either a `SimpleToolchain`, or an OR-list of Toolchains, in which case each toolchain is tried in order and the first one to succeed is used.
 Any Tool within a Toolchain may be marked as optional; such a tool will be used if the toolchain is used and if it exists, but doesn't need to exist to satisfy its toolchain.

 Simple example: (tools here can be tool names, or Tool objects.)